RichardHoa/go-server/README.md

     ```bash
     go mod tidy
     ```
 3. **Start the server on localhost:8080**
+- Run the program directly
     ```bash
     go run .
     ```
-Or build the program and run it directly
+- Build the program and run it
    ```bash
     go build .
     ./go-server